 Most cases are settled for fair compensation outside of court and without the need for a trial.
-However, when insurance companies are not treating people fairly, sometimes a trial is necessary to ensure a fair result for the plaintiff.
+However, when we believe insurance companies are not treating people fairly, sometimes a trial is necessary to ensure a fair result for the plaintiff.

 Trials proceed in one of two ways:

 1) judge alone; or